jacktasia/dumb-jump/README.md

 ##### Excluding project directories

-Dumb Jump will automatically look for a project root by ...
+Dumb Jump will automatically look for a project root.
 If it's not finding one then either put a `.dumbjump` file in your project root and optionally add excluded directories to make it faster.

 ##### Example `.dumbjump`